 A chainsaw is one of the most frequently used tools of a carpenter of a DIY handyman.
-But as you know, it takes a number of caring points that the user have to think about constantly.
+But as you know, it takes a number of caring points that the user has to think about constantly.

 And one of such questions is- how many compressors should a chainsaw have?